 About

-My bark sculptures reflect how the pristine white bark of Silver Birch becomes gnarled and blemished with age.
-I add texture to the work by stretching porcelain clay until it splits and curls to illustrate how the outer skin of the bark peels away like parchment.
+My porcelain bark sculptures reflect how the pristine white bark of Silver Birch becomes gnarled and blemished with age.
+I stretch the clay until it splits and curls emulating how the outer skin of the bark peels away like parchment.

-The 'Ancient' series of barks reflects the disfiguring effects of age and the elements and the ridges and hollows which develop as trees mature.
+The 'Ancient' series of barks examine the disfiguring effects of age and the elements showing the ridges and hollows which develop as trees mature.

 To bring movement and life to my wheel-thrown bowls and cylinders I cut through the rims, breaking the perfection normally expected of this making process.
 This creates a new dynamic and the form is further manipulated by 'stitching' the rim with leather.
 I use minimal strips of glaze colour to emphasise how the colours of the landscape shift through the year.